Follow along as I share 10 of the most common bathroom design mistakes I see being made, and learn how to keep from making them yourself!

 In our master bathroom we painted an old doll curio white and used it for storing some of our bathroom essentials in cute baskets, crates and bowls.

 It fit perfectly into the awkward corner behind the door.

 Now I like bathrooms to feel clean as much as the next gal, but I think there comes a point when they can feel too sterile.

 When I see that, I always want to warm it up and add a human touch.

-They can be real if you have the windows and lighting to meet their needs, or faux!
+The plants can be real if you have the windows and lighting to meet their needs, or faux!

 I love the faux plants at IKEA and Michaels and use them often.

-The next way to add warmth is to add lots of interesting details and special touches.
+Then work on adding lots of interesting details and special touches.

 Things that others may not notice, like cute handles on your toilet.

 Or the hardware you chose for the door itself.